 Photo by Brandon Giesbrecht

 UK (and pretty much everywhere) – When I’m feeling a little run down I make a potion of a teaspoon of honey, a quarter of a lemon and a few slices of ginger and mix in a mug of hot (not boiling water).
 Simple, cheap and effective.
-If you’re in a rush, Deliciously Ella has a recipe for a Ginger and Lemon Shot.

 Japan – I spent a month in Japan and ate, drank and practically breathed in matcha on a daily basis.
 From the purest ceremonial grade in swanky tea houses to cheaper alternatives in cake, I still can’t get enough of this stuff.
 A cake that boosts the immune system, perks you up without a caffeine crash, and is high in antioxidants you say?
 Pass me another slice.